-The counterparty risk on exposures to governments and financial institutions is primarily associated with investment activities and cash management.
+The counterparty risk on exposures to governments and financial institutions is primarily associated with investment activities and the Bank's cash management.
 When determining country limits and limits for financial institutions, Achmea Bank applies a risk mitigation policy that complies with the relevant Achmea group policy.
 To manage counterparty risk, the Bank imposes individual counterparty limits on both exposure and maturity.
 These limits are approved by the ALCo.
-Positions are monitored by the Treasury department (1st line) and Balance Sheet Management & Financial Risk (2nd line).
+Positions are monitored on a daily basis by the Treasury department (1st line) and Balance Sheet Management & Financial Risk (2nd line).
 The credit risk exposure to professional counterparties is managed and monitored by the ALCo.

-The Bank uses Credit Support Annexes (CSA) to reduce counterparty risk exposure on derivatives by means of (cash) collateral.
-No impairments on counterparty positions occurred in 2016.
-As at 31 December there are no concentrations of credit risk above the internally applied target for the concentration of credit risks.
+The Bank uses Credit Support Annexes (CSA) to reduce counterparty risk exposure on derivatives by means of (cash) collateral; for new over-the-counter derivatives -e.g. plain vanilla interest rate swaps- the European Market Infrastructure Regulation (EMIR) applies.
+No impairments on counterparty positions occurred in 2017.
+Furthermore, as at 31 December there are no concentrations of credit risk above the internally applied target for the concentration of credit risks.

-As at year-end of 2016 the net exposure amounted to EUR 58 million (2015: EUR 75 million) and consisted of the total fair value of the derivatives versus the collateral position.
+The total net exposure mainly consists of the exposures on the top 10 professional counterparties (financial institutions).
+As at year-end the total net exposure for the top10 amounted to EUR 518 million (2016: EUR 572 million) and is comprised of the total fair value of the derivatives versus the collateral positions and SPV related exposures.
+As at year-end of 2017 the net exposure for the derivative exposures amounted to EUR 14 million (2016: EUR 58 million) and consisted of the total fair value of the derivatives versus the collateral position.
 This net exposure is mainly related to exposures to counterparties for which the bank has no CSA in place.
-The net counterparty-risk-related value adjustment was EUR 0.3 million at year-end (2015: EUR 46 thousand).
+The net counterparty-risk-related value adjustment was EUR 0.3 million at year-end (2016: EUR 0.3 million).
 This value adjustment includes both a Credit Value Adjustment (CVA) and Debt Value Adjustment (DVA).

-The credit risk on the other financial assets of the Bank (investments and derivatives) are managed by the external credit ratings of the counterparties (Middle rating: Standard & Poor's, Moody's and Fitch):
+The credit risk on the other financial assets of the Bank (investments and derivatives) are managed by means of the external credit ratings of the counterparties (Middle rating: Standard & Poor's, Moody's and Fitch):

-CREDIT RISK ON OTHER FINANCIAL ASSETS As at 31 December 2016 IN THOUSANDS OF EUROS FINANCIAL ASSETS CATEGORISED PER MIDDLE RATING 0 A 0 A NOT RATED TOTAL Cash and balances with Central Banks 658,325 - - 658,325 Derivative assets held for risk management 30,459 225,051 - 255,510 Loans and advances to banks 276,178 830,404 10,762 1,117,344 Loans and advances to public sector - - 15,820 15,820 Interest-bearing securities 401,182 - - 401,182 1,366,144 1,055,455 26,582 2,448,181 AS AT 31 DECEMBER 2015 IN THOUSANDS OF EUROS FINANCIAL ASSETS CATEGORISED PER MIDDLE RATING I A [] A NOT RATED TOTAL Cash and balances with Central Banks 731,360 - - 731,360 Derivative assets held for risk management 39,205 260,921 - 300,126 Loans and advances to banks 265,619 976,963 5,232 1,247,814 Loans and advances to public sector - - 132,085 132,085 Interest-bearing securities 399,776 75,044 - 474,820 1,435,960 1,312,928 137,317 2,886,205
+CREDIT RISK ON OTHER FINANCIAL ASSETS As at 31 December 2017 IN THOUSANDS OF EUROS FINANCIAL ASSETS CATEGORISED PER MIDDLE RATING → A < A NOT RATED TOTAL Cash and balances with Central Banks 890,063 - - 890,063 Derivative assets held for risk management 14,127 104,508 - 118,635 Loans and advances to banks 164,394 828,827 - 993,221 Loans and advances to public sector - 722 - 722 Interest-bearing securities 403,561 - - 403,561 1,472,145 934,057 - 2,406,202 AS AT 31 DECEMBER 2016 IN THOUSANDS OF EUROS FINANCIAL ASSETS CATEGORISED PER MIDDLE RATING → A < A NOT RATED TOTAL Cash and balances with Central Banks 658,325 - - 658,325 Derivative assets held for risk management 30,459 225,051 - 255,510 Loans and advances to banks 276,178 830,404 10,762 1,117,344 Loans and advances to public sector - 820 15,000 15,820 Interest-bearing securities 401,182 - - 401,182 1,366,144 1,056,275 25,762 2,448,180

-The lowest rating at year-end 2016 was BB (EUR 129 million) (year-end 2015: rating BBB, EUR 20.2 million).
+The lowest rating at year-end 2017 was BBB (EUR 125 million) (year-end 2016: rating BB, EUR 129 million).
 Most of the collateral positions are included in the category loans and advances to banks.
-At year-end 2016 the collateral positions (credit rating is A, BBB and BB) account for EUR 67 million (2015: EUR 118 million) reported as a liability, which is recognised under deposits from banks.
+At year-end 2017 part of the collateral position (EUR 67 million (2016: EUR 67 million)) is reported as liability and recognised under deposits from banks (credit rating A and BBB).